top of page

 Why 1637?

 A few years before the tulip crash, Dutch explorers established a colony called New Amsterdam in what is today the southern-most tip of Manhattan Island.
 For protection, a wooden palisade was erected on the colony’s northernmost border.
-While the palisade did not survive the English invasion many years later, the street where it once stood was named after it - Wall Street.
-The Dutch’s financial ethos and fascination of markets has shaped the world we all live in today.
+While the palisade did not survive the English invasion many years later, the street where it once stood was named in its honour - Wall Street.
+One can imagine the Dutch’s financial acumen and appreciation of markets rubbed off on this colony and has helped shape the world we live in today.

 bottom of page